John Tomlin (American football): Early life

 Tomlin was born in Washington, D.C., and raised in Muskogee, Oklahoma, where he graduated from high school.
 He also attended Muskogee Junior College there.
-Tomlin then matriculated at Oregon State College—now known as Oregon State University.
-He graduated from Northeastern State Teachers College—now known as Northeastern State University—in Tahlequah, Oklahoma with a Bachelor of Arts degree.
-From 1934 to 1936, Tomlin coached and taught history at Westville High School in Westville, Oklahoma.
-In 1936, he was hired as physical education director, history teacher, and coach at Maud High School in Maud, Oklahoma.
+Tomlin then matriculated at Oregon State College—now known as Oregon State University, where he played tackle for the Beavers football team.
+He earned a Bachelor of Arts degree from Northeastern State Teachers College—now known as Northeastern State University and a master's degree from the University of Iowa.